petervdb/testrep1/README.md

 * 2013-02-20 Modified readme file.
 Added test script for both Windows and Linux workstation.
 * 2014-07-24 Created clone from within CygWin for testing.
 * 2014-07-25 Started using this reposity to keep my Cygwin test environmens, mainly scripts, in sync.
-* 2014-08-23 Needs some minor modification to work correctly on Linux systems.
+* 2014-08-23 Needs some minor modifications to work correctly on Linux systems.